brikis98/yevgeniy-brikman-homepage/_posts/2018-02-03-deaths-end.md

 \* Cylinder worlds orbiting Jupiter, using the spin of the cylinder to create artificial gravity for the cities living on the inner edge of the cylinder.
 Older cities surrounding Jupiter that have no gravity where humans float from place to place by pushing off of buildings, similar to how gibbons might swing from trees in a forrest.

 \* The thought experiment of how to preserve human information for a very long period of time, such as 100 million or a billion years.
-All our modern technologies‚Äîe.g., hard drives, CDs, paper‚Äîwould stop functioning long before that.
+All our modern technologies—e.g., hard drives, CDs, paper—would stop functioning long before that.
 Only words carved in stone could ever last that long.

 **Rating**: 5 stars